Marie Skłodowska-Curie Postdoctoral Fellowships (PF)

 Discover our funded projects in Horizon 2020 and Horizon Europe.

 The Postdoctoral Fellowships replace in Horizon Europe Programme the previous Horizon 2020's Individual Fellowships.

-Marie Skłodowska-Curie Individual Fellowships (IF) aim to support the career development and training of researchers in all scientific disciplines through international and intersectoral mobility, in collaboration with a Supervisor.
+Marie Skłodowska-Curie Postdoctoral Fellowships (PF) aim to support the career development and training of researchers in all scientific disciplines through international and intersectoral mobility, in collaboration with a Supervisor.

-Marie Skłodowska-Curie Fellowships provide an extremely enriching experience, that enhance the career perspectives for researchers.
+Marie Skłodowska-Curie Fellowships provide an extremely enriching experience that enhances the career perspectives for researchers.
 Learn more about our Career+ initiatives.

 Support is foreseen for individual, trans-national fellowships awarded to the best or most promising researchers for employment in EU Member States or Associated Countries.
 Fellowships are either:

 - European Fellowships: they are held in EU Member States or Associated Countries and are open to researchers either coming to Europe or moving within Europe for a period of 12 to 24 months, and specifically to a country where the researcher has not resided or carried out their main activity for more than 12 months over the last 3 years prior to the call deadline.
 Therefore, candidates who wish to apply with Ca' Foscari cannot have resided or carried out their main activity in Italy between 13/09/2020 and 13/09/2023.

 - Global Fellowships: this action enhances the international dimension of European researchers’ career by financing research project to be carried out in two different countries.
 This action is based on a secondment to a third country (from 12 to 24 months) and a mandatory 12-month return period to a European host institution.

 Candidates who wish to apply with Ca' Foscari:

 - must not have resided or carried out their main activity in the third country of the outgoing phase for more than 12 months over the period 13/09/2020 - 13/09/2023.